Ban on high speed internet in IIOJK adds to Kashmiris’ hardships

 He also added that in the recently conducted examinations, the students like him faced lot of hardships to collect the study material on internet due to slow speed internet services.
 “We were being forced to pay at local internet café to download the study material most of the times during the examinations,” Ahmad said.

-Amid difficulties being faced by the people, there is no statement by the occupation authorities about the restoration of the high speed mobile data services while it is continuing to extend the ban on 3G and 4G mobile data services across the territory.
+Amid difficulties being faced by the people, there is no statement by the occupation authorities about the restoration of the high speed mobile data services while it is continuing to extend the ban on 3G and 4G mobile data services across the territory again and again.